All Topics, Blessing, Prosperity, Sacrifice, Visionaries 8

 And Psalm 18:11 says: “[God] made darkness his secret place.”

 So how do we reconcile this metaphorical disparity that darkness presents?
+There is an answer!

-(Answer) There is an answer!
-When the Bible describes God “enshrouded in darkness,” it is beckoning people to enter a deeper experience with Him.
-Some treasures of Heaven are discovered when Believers withdraw from public view and enter secret places with God.
-This is where God’s hides His treasures.
-And some of God’s greatest treasures have been discovered in lonely, “secret” places:
+(Answer) When the Bible describes God “enshrouded in darkness,” it is beckoning people to enter a deeper experience with Him.
+Some treasures of God’s Kingdom are discovered when Believers withdraw from public view and enter secret places with God.
+Some of God’s greatest treasures have been discovered in lonely, “secret” places:

 Moses received the Ten Commandments atop Mount Sinai, which the Bible says was covered with a thick, dark cloud.